Fire safety in residential care buildings

 - a building-wide smoke alarm/detection system

 - a fire and evacuation plan that incorporates a minimum carer-to-resident support ratio across smoke compartments.

 Fire safety installation maintenance

-MP 6.1 – Maintenance of fire safety installations outlines building fire safety maintenance standards.
+MP 6.1 – Commissioning and maintenance of fire safety installations outlines building fire safety maintenance standards.

 The code applies to all buildings other than Class 1a (houses and townhouses) and Class 10a (e.g. garage) buildings.

 The code sets: